Jeremy Crutchley

-Jeremy Crutchley is a British-born South African actor and singer.
+Jeremy Crutchley is a South African actor.
 He played roles in the television series Salem, Black Sails, Leonardo, Constantine and Hannibal and several theatre and cinema works in a career spanning for more than four decades.

+He also voiced the narrator of the space opera comedy podcast series Mission to Zyxx (2017-2022).

 Personal life

 In 1978, he graduated with a B.A.(Hons) degree in drama, from the University of Natal, RSA.